Arsine: Oxidation

 Arsine will react violently in presence of strong oxidizing agents, such as potassium permanganate, sodium hypochlorite, or nitric acid.

 Precursor to metallic derivatives

-AsH3 is used as a precursor to metal complexes of "naked" (or "nearly naked") As.
-Illustrative is the dimanganese species [(C5H5)Mn(CO)2]2AsH, wherein the Mn2AsH core is planar.
+AsH3 is used as a precursor to metal complexes of "naked" (or "nearly naked") arsenic.
+An example is the dimanganese species [(C5H5)Mn(CO)2]2AsH, wherein the Mn2AsH core is planar.

 Gutzeit test

 A characteristic test for arsenic involves the reaction of AsH3 with Ag+, called the Gutzeit test for arsenic.
 Although this test has become obsolete in analytical chemistry, the underlying reactions further illustrate the affinity of AsH3 for "soft" metal cations.
 In the Gutzeit test, AsH3 is generated by reduction of aqueous arsenic compounds, typically arsenites, with Zn in the presence of H2SO4.
 The evolved gaseous AsH3 is then exposed to AgNO3 either as powder or as a solution.
 With solid AgNO3, AsH3 reacts to produce yellow Ag4AsNO3, whereas AsH3 reacts with a solution of AgNO3 to give black Ag3As.